AGF Logo

 Over time, factor investing has evolved from identifying individual factors to combining multiple factors in a disciplined investment process.
 Research has demonstrated that factors are cyclical, which means certain factors may underperform at different points in the economic cycle.
 Multi-factor strategies, or consider multiple factors when selecting securities, can allow investors to capture opportunities while managing risks, providing a smoother ride for investors.

-Commissions, trailing commissions, management fees and expenses all may be associated with mutual fund investments.
+Commissions, trailing commissions, management fees and expenses all may be associated with investment fund investments.
 Please read the prospectus before investing.
-Mutual funds are not guaranteed; their values change frequently and past performance may not be repeated.
+Investment funds are not guaranteed, their values change frequently and past performance may not be repeated.

 The commentaries contained herein are provided as a general source of information and should not be considered personal investment or tax advice.
 Every effort has been made to ensure accuracy in these commentaries at the time of publication; however, accuracy cannot be guaranteed.
 Market conditions may change investment decisions arising from the use or reliance on the information contained here.